The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Autoregressive architecture of the Boltzmann distribution of pairwise interacting systems

-The neurons $x^1_{il}$ in the first layer of each conditional probability in the $\text{H}_2\text{ARNN}$ architecture depend on the output of the first layer, $x^1_{i-1,l}$, of the previous conditional probability. \end{itemize} The number of parameters of the layers of the feed-forward neural network representations of the $\rho_i^{\pm}$ functions, eq.\ref{eq:rho_ghann}, scale exponentially with the system's size, proportionally to $2^{N-i}$.
-The functions $\rho_i^{\pm}$ take into account the effect of the interactions among $\mathbf{x}_{<i}$ and $\mathbf{x}_{>i}$ on the variable $x_i$.
-The $\rho_i^{\pm}$ function can be interpreted as the partition function of a system, where the variables are the $\mathbf{x}_{>i}$ and the external fields are determined by the values of the variables $\mathbf{x}_{<i}$.
-Starting from this observation, in the following, I will show how to use standard tools of statistical physics to derive deep AR-NN architectures that eliminates the exponential growth of the number of parameters. \\
+The output of the first layer of the conditional probability of the variable $i$ depend on the output of the first layer, $x^1_{i-1,l}$, of the previous $i-1$ conditional probability.
+In practice, we can explicitly write the following dependence: $P(x_i=1 | \mathbf{x}_{<i}) = P(x_i=1 | \mathbf{x}_{<i-1}$, $x^1_{i-1,l})$.
+These reduce the number of parameters of the first layers and could reduce its total computational cost if efficiently implemented. \end{itemize}

+The most computationally demanding part of the H$_2$ARNN architecture is the computation of the $\rho_i^{\pm}$ functions, Eq.~(\ref{eq:rho_ghann}); their parameters scale exponentially with the system size, proportionally to $2^{N-i}$.
+However, generally, the $\rho_i^{\pm}$ functions can be approximated using standard feed-forward neural network structures, possessing a polynomial number of parameters.
+Here, the input variables are those of the first layer $\mathbf{x^1_{il}}$, while the parameters of the first layer remain unchanged, maintaining the skip connection.
+Instead of exploring this possibility, in the following, I will show how to derive new ARNN architectures for specific systems, based on statistical physics techniques.
+In fact, the $\rho_i^{\pm}$ function can be interpreted as the partition function of a system, where the variables are the $\mathbf{x}_{>i}$ and the external fields are determined by the values of the variables $\mathbf{x}_{<i}$.
+Based on this observation, in the following, I will show how to use standard tools of statistical physics to derive deep ARNN architectures that eliminate the exponential growth of the number of parameters.